 The museum has been in operation for well over 100 years and possesses more than 700,000 specimens.
 Former diorama exhibits have been transformed into several immersive and highly interactive studio exhibits, evolving with the times just as nature has.

-There’s a planetarium, an insect center, an exhibit on Buffalo’s connections to all-things outer space, and much more science in the museum.
-Special exhibits rotate throughout the year and have included stories on bees and rhinos.
+The museum has a planetarium, an insect center, an exhibit on Buffalo’s connections to all things outer space, and much more science.
+Special exhibits rotate throughout the year, including stories on bees and rhinos.

-The Buffalo Museum of Science is open every day except for major holidays from 10am to 4pm.
+The Buffalo Museum of Science is open daily except for major holidays from 10am to 4pm.
 Students, seniors, and military members get a discount on admission, so don’t forget any applicable ID.

 10. Try the Original Buffalo Wings